Chicago International Children's Day

 Admission to the event is free.
 Food and beverages will be available for purchase.

-Turkish American Cultural Alliance (TACA) presents 13th International Children's Day with the attendance of children representing 8 different countries.
-Children and parents from various ethnic backgrounds from Chicagoland gathered for this joyful celebration for all children.
-Children paraded dressed in their traditional costumes and performed for the audience.
-The parade of nations in 2013 included India, Lithuania, Ireland, Poland, China, Japan, Korea, Bosnia and Turkey, as well as the Aztec Culture.
-The mayor of Naperville, Arthur George Pradel also attended this celebration
+Turkish American Cultural Alliance (TACA) presents 16th International Children's Day with the attendance of children representing 9 different countries.
+Children and parents from various ethnic backgrounds from Chicagoland gather for this joyful celebration for all children.
+Children parade dressed in their traditional costumes and perform for the audience.
+The parade of nations in 2017 will include Albania, America, Bulgaria, Colombia, India, Korea, Lithuania, Russia and Turkey.

 On April 23rd children from around the world come to Turkey.
 Turkish families who have children of a similar age host them.
 Festivities last over a week.
 The visiting and Turkish children spend a lot of time together.
 Many children, often not even speaking the same language, create lifelong friendships.
 Several of the events are broadcasted on television, showing the children in their traditional outfits, dancing singing and exchanging gifts.
 The United Nations acknowledges and participates in the events.